Research

 Bio

-Samantha, a plant lover by nature from American Fork, Utah, has always followed her passions wholeheartedly.
-She’s a licensed cosmetologist, certified yoga instructor, and former high school color guard director.
-After exploring various paths, she found her true calling in botany.
+I am a plant enthusiast by nature from American Fork, Utah.
+My diverse career journey has taken me from working as a licensed cosmetologist to becoming a certified yoga instructor and high school color guard director.
+After exploring these various paths, I ultimately discovered my true passion in botany!

 Project